bazelbuild/rules_apple/doc/tutorials/ios-app.md

 This rule informs Bazel how to build your Swift source code prior to packaging it.
 Note the name of the target, `lib`, which can be referenced with the label `//:lib` (or simply `lib` when running Bazel in the current directory).
 Also note the [`glob`](https://bazel.build/reference/be/functions#glob) function passed to the `srcs` attribute, which will automatically add all files in `Sources` with the `.swift` extension to the library.

 Finally, you're going to set up an `ios_application` target in much the same way.
 You will be using this target to build the iOS application as an `.ipa`.
 Create another directory next to `Sources` named `Resources` and create an `Info.plist` in that directory.
-You may use [this example Info.plist](/examples/ios/HelloWorldSwift/Info.plist) as reference to populate your new `Info.plist`.
+You may use [this example Info.plist](/examples/ios/HelloWorldSwift/Info.plist) as a reference to populate your new `Info.plist`.

 Then, below the `swift_library`, add the following code snippet to the file: